Tmanyo/bank_accounts/README.md

 You can view use of the chatcommands by viewing the chatcommands.lua file.
 This mod is under development still, so there may be some issues.
 You can reach the mod creator on irc.inchra.net - #RRHMS-DownDeep or Freenode irc - #minetest.

+Bank Teller's Computer:
+This is used by people who have the bank_teller privilege.
+It has all the features an ATM does and allows for wiping a player's account, forgiving credit debt, reseting PINs, and over-viewing player's account statistics.
+If you are an admin, you can press E and rightclick this node, to search player names to check if they are seized or not.